 King Barack knew he had to act.
 He would never have a better opportunity to reassert his rule over the disloyal imperial lords.
 He drew up arrest warrants for all 47 of the lords who signed the letter.
 Over the next week, they were all caught or killed trying to escape.
 Some were dragged from their homes begging for forgiveness.
 Lord Boehner tried to flee to the imperial homeland disguised as a woman, but an alert Murrican recognized him and held him until the king’s marshalls could take him away.

-The Impericon lords who did not sign were given a choice between swearing a loyalty oath to the king or being exiled and losing all their property.
+The Impericon lords were given a choice between swearing a loyalty oath to the king or being exiled and losing all their property.
 They all signed.
 The threat to Murrica from the emperor’s speech was over.
 Never again did the lords of the Great Chamber think they were more powerful than the king.”

 SASHA: “Well, that’s all the time we have today, children.”